Join Our Newsletter!

 4. Learn from Your Mistakes

-No bracket is perfect, but reviewing what went wrong can help you improve.
+No bracket is perfect (the odds of a perfect bracket are roughly 1 in 9.2 quintillion).
+Reviewing what went wrong can help you improve.
 Track which strategies worked and use those insights to refine your approach in future tournaments.

 5. Tracking Team Performance and Predictions